llegomark/randommusings/src/content/blog/over-rainbow-laughter-love-life-antipolo.md

     def resist_conformity(self):
         """
-        Visualize human emotions, apply weather effect and other events (either normal or major) throughout the 24 hours in a day.
+        Visualize human emotions, apply the weather effect, and other events (either normal or major) throughout the 24 hours of a day.
         """
         self.self.child_events()
         self.self.partner_event()